aski02/ICAN/README.md

 # ICAN: Identifying confounders using Additive Noise Models

 This is the repository for my bachelor thesis.
 It contains the entire codebase for the implementation, tests and experiments.
+It implements the algorithm from the paper "Identifying confounders using additive noise models" by Dominik Janzing, Jonas Peters, Joris Mooij and Bernhard Schölkopf (2012).

 ## Prerequisites